ietf-wg-cellar/matroska-specification/notes.md

 Lacing **MUST NOT** be used to store a single frame in a `Block` or `SimpleBlock`.

-There are 3 types of lacing:
+There are three types of lacing:

 1. Xiph, inspired by what is found in the Ogg container [@?RFC3533]
 2. EBML, which is the same with sizes coded differently